tpf-concurrent-benchmarks/image_processing_elixir/README.md

 - The project is deployed using docker swarm, `docker swarm init` initializes it.

+- To run the system, we can:
-- Running `make run` deploys and runs the system, it is equivalent to:
+  - Use `make iex` to deploy the system and open an iex session on the manager node.
+It is equivalent to:
     - `make setup` will make other required initializations: Creates required folders and gives scripts permissions.
     - `make clean_local_deploy` will remove old containers and deploy the system, waiting for the services to be ready.
-  - `make manager_iex` will open an iex session on the manager node
+    - `make manager_iex` will open an iex session on the manager node.
-    > `make iex` will execute up to this step, without running the system.
   - Run `DistributedPipeline.main` (on iex) to start the pipeline.
+    > `make run` deploys and runs the system directly, but can fail.

 ## Implementation details